Pay, escrow, cap a budget, move an asset, join a group payment, or trigger a conditional payout.

 Use this mental model before adding receipts, covenant rules, based apps, or later app programs.

-Crypto-native filter
+App filter

-The app should leave inspectable evidence.
+The app leaves inspectable evidence

 A crypto app earns its complexity when the user can see custody, ordering, a rule or receipt, and a result another app or wallet can inspect.